Gooey Toffee Brownies

 4. Gently fold in the melted chocolate and butter mixture, then sift in the flour and baking powder and stir until smooth.

-5. Add all of the milk chocolate and the rest of dark chocolate pieces to the batter and mix until well combined.
+5. Add all of the milk chocolate and the rest of dark chocolate pieces to the batter and mix with a wooden spoon or rubber spatula until well combined.
 Add any optional extras, stir, and then transfer the batter to your baking tin.

 6. Bake for 40-45 minutes until firm to the touch but still gooey inside.
 Test by inserting a knife into the middle of the brownie; you want the bottom third to half of the knife to still have moist crumbs sticking to it.
 Bake for 5-7 minutes longer if you prefer more cakey and less gooey brownies.